betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

-# Continuous Technology Refreshment (CTR): A Sustainable Software Best Practice
+# Continuous Technology Refreshment (CTR)
 ## Most code teams already do it.
-Here we describe recent CTR experiences on VisIt.
+Here we describe what CTR is and recent tech refresh experiences on VisIt.

 **Hero Image:**